andyh-pixel/AI-News-Category-Sorter/README.md

 After receiving the uploaded CSV file, the server parses the data and divides the articles into smaller batches of 25 records.
 These batches are sent to two independent AI zero-shot classification models for analysis.
 Each AI model returns a classification result represented as a numerical value corresponding to a news category.

-The returned classifications from both AI models are then stored in an SQLite3 database.
-The system compares the AI predictions against the expected classifications stored in the dataset to determine the accuracy of each model.
-The comparison results are displayed on the results page, allowing users to evaluate and compare the performance of both AI classifiers.

-The purpose of this project is to demonstrate the use of AI agents, backend processing, database storage, and model comparison in an automated news classification pipeline.

 ---